Author Index

 Minky Worden

-Minky Worden is director of global initiatives at Human Rights Watch, where she develops and implements international outreach and advocacy campaigns.
-A member of the Council on Foreign Relations, she is the editor of The Unfinished Revolution (2012) and China’s Great Leap (2008), and the coeditor of Torture (2005)
+Minky Worden is the director of global initiatives at Human Rights Watch, where she develops and implements international outreach and advocacy campaigns.
+A member of the Council on Foreign Relations, she is the editor of The Unfinished Revolution (2012) and China’s Great Leap (2008), and the coeditor of Torture (2005).

 Stephen T. Worland

-Stephen T. Worland, professor of economics at Notre Dame University, wrote Scholasticism and Welfare Economics (1965).
+Stephen T. Worland, a professor of economics at Notre Dame University, wrote Scholasticism and Welfare Economics (1965).

 Francis D. Wormwuth